Improving resin casts without visible defects

 Tips for achieving perfect resin pours

-To achieve perfect resin pours, it is important to follow some practical tips:
+To achieve perfect resin pours, it is essential to follow some practical tips:

-- Measurement: accurately respect the proportions between resin and hardener to avoid polymerization issues.
+- Precise measuring: carefully respect the proportions between resin and hardener to avoid solidification issues.

-- Mixing: slowly mix the resin and hardener to prevent the formation of air bubbles.
+- Accurate mixing: thoroughly blend the resin and hardener to prevent the formation of air bubbles.

 Improving pours on flat molds